Quiet Life: Release

+While largely ignored in their home country, Quiet Life was a success in Japan, where it had the distinction of becoming the first foreign rock record to enter the national chart, and went straight in at number 8 in Canada, and also had some success in continental Europe.

 Though initially unsuccessful upon its release in the band's native UK (where it peaked at No. 72 in February 1980), the album returned to the charts in early 1982 after the commercial success of 1981's Tin Drum and the Hansa Records compilation Assemblage.
-It then peaked at No. 53, two years after its original release, and was eventually certified "Gold" by the BPI in 1984 for 100,000 copies sold.
+It peaked at No. 53, two years after its original release, and was eventually certified "Gold" by the BPI in 1984 for 100,000 copies sold.

-The title track, "Quiet Life", was released as a single in Japan in 1979 and in Germany in 1980.
+The title track, "Quiet Life", was released as a single in Japan in 1979 and in Germany and The Netherlands in 1980.
 In other countries, including the band's native UK, Hansa chose to promote the album with the standalone single "I Second That Emotion" with "Quiet Life" as the B-side.
 Neither single was commercially successful.
 Eighteen months later, in line with the band's increasing popularity and media profile, Hansa released "Quiet Life" as an A-side single in the UK and Ireland in August 1981 (with the instrumental "A Foreign Place" as the B-side).
 The single reached No. 19 on the UK Singles Chart, becoming Japan's first UK Top 20 hit.

 "All Tomorrow's Parties" was remixed by Steve Nye and issued as a single by Hansa in February 1983, two months after Japan had permanently disbanded, and three years after the original album release.
 It peaked at No. 38 in the UK.

 Re-issues

 The album was re-issued in 2001 and 2004 on CD with bonus tracks, with the rights ending up with BMG Rights Management over the following decade.
 In 2021 BMG re-issued the album in a number of formats including a boxset (featuring three CDs with a 180g half-speed mastered vinyl), a couple of vinyl editions and a CD release.
 Some versions of the 2021 re-issue include Live at the Budokan 27/03/1980.
-This is audience bootleg recording of the full Budokan show, made on a portable cassette machine.
+This is an audience recording of the full Budokan show, made on a portable cassette machine.
 Four tracks from this concert had originally been released in some territories by Hansa in 1980, as the Live in Japan EP.
 Unlike the bootleg quality of the full show, the EP was produced from professional multitrack recordings made by the band's producer John Punter (who accompanied them on the tour, mixing their live sound).